Dance T'filah - Embodying Torah

 You need only a willingness to move in new ways, and to pray with your body.
 No background in dance is required.

-"I wanted to thank you again for the powerful meditation/movement you led us through at the Wisdom School retreat last week.
-I’ve rarely been able to do deep breathing for that long a period of time — unless I’m at Tai Chi class, but there my focus cannot be uninterrupted prayer."
-Dr. D'vorah Grenn
+"I wanted to thank you again for the powerful meditation/movement you led us through at the Wisdom School retreat.
+I’ve rarely been able to do deep breathing for that long a period of time — unless I’m at Tai Chi class, but there my focus cannot be uninterrupted prayer." --Dr. D'vorah Grenn

 In-depth Torah study in Hebrew, through the lens of the Kabbalistic PaRDeS (פרדס) System